-We offer high quality individual, couples and group psychotherapy services provided by Licensed and Pre-Licensed therapists.
+We offer innovative Drama and Expressive Arts Therapy workshops, groups & trainings for both personal and professional growth.
+Our counseling center offers high quality individual, couples and group psychotherapy services provided by Licensed and Pre-Licensed therapists.
 All of our practitioners use talk therapy, and if desired and useful, may incorporate the healing power of expressive arts and/or drama therapy.
 We provide the highest standard of care under the supervision of the co-founder and clinical director, Armand Volkas.
 The skillful use of drama and the expressive arts in individual, couples, and group therapy is an effective, empowering method for problem-solving.
 While playful and often fun, it sparks insight — promoting ease, growth and well-being.
 In addition, we are affiliated with Living Arts Playback Theatre and Healing the Wounds of History.

 Drama therapy is the skilled and deliberate use of drama and theater processes to achieve therapeutic goals.
 Drama therapy is active and experiential; it provides participants with a safe yet stimulating context in which to explore personal and family stories, set goals, uncover and express feelings, resolve problematic patterns, and, as appropriate, achieve cathartic release.
 Because drama therapy is both active and reflective, it helps people to integrate emotional, cognitive, and physical levels of experience.
 Drama therapy is adaptable, and takes many forms, depending on individual and group needs.
 As appropriate, it may include improvisation, theater games, storytelling, facilitated enactments of real situations, and ritual.
 Drama therapy has proven effective with numerous populations in a variety of treatment settings.
 For more details visit our references & articles page.